Meta-Learning-Based Deep Reinforcement Learning for Multiobjective Optimization Problems: Experiments: MOTSP

 \subsubsection{Generalization Ability of the Submodel}

 To test the generalization ability of the submodels for tackling different scale instances, we applied the submodels derived from the meta-model trained and fine-tuned $T$ steps with MOTSP-50 to three commonly used benchmark MOTSP instances: kroAB100, kroAB150 and kroAB200 \cite{li2020deep}.
-These instances were constructed by kroA and kroB in the TSPLIB library \cite{TSPLIB}.
+These instances were constructed by kroA and kroB in the TSP library \cite{TSPLIB}.
 The reference point for calculating HV is set to $(90, 90)$ for these instances.

 Table~\ref{tb:kroAB-DRL} presents the summarized results of different learning-based algorithms, while \fref{fig:kroAB-DRL} plots their resultant PFs.
+From \fref{fig:kroAB-DRL}, we can see a clear distinction among different levels of PFs.
+ML-AM visibly outperforms either AM or AM-T. Table~\ref{tb:kroAB-DRL} further verifies the superiority of our method.

 To make more comprehensive comparisons, three iteration-based MOEAs: NSGA-$\rm\uppercase\expandafter{\romannumeral2}$, MOEA/D and MOGLS were tested.
 For NSGA-$\rm\uppercase\expandafter{\romannumeral2}$ and MOEA/D, the population size is set to 100.
-The numbers of iterations are set to 2000 and 4000.
-MOEA/D adopts the Tchebycheff decomposition approach and the weighted sum approach respectively.
-For MOGLS, the number of iterations is set to 1000 and 2000 respectively while the maximum number of local search executions using 2-opt per iteration is set to 100 (MOGLS/100-1000 and MOGLS/100-2000).
-The maximum number of local search executions using 2-opt per iteration is set to 100 and 200 respectively while the number of iterations is set to 1000 (MOGLS/100-1000 and MOGLS/200-1000).
+The number of iterations is set to 2000 and 4000.
+For MOEA/D, Tchebycheff decomposition approach and weighted sum approach are considered.
+For MOGLS, the maximum number of local search executions using 2-opt operations is set to either 100 or 200, while the number of iterations is set to either 1000 or 2000.
+We consider three combinations: MOGLS/100-1000, MOGLS/100-2000 and MOGLS/200-1000, in our experiments.

 The results are reported in Table~\ref{tb:kroAB-EMO}.
 The corresponding PFs are shown in \fref{fig:kroAB-EMO}.
 The observations are as follows.
-1) The submodels obtained by ML-DAM (with $T$-step updates by MOTSP-50) exhibit an excellent generalization ability in coping with large-scale instances.
-Even with a small $T$, ML-DAM is superior to most of its competitors, especially those classic MOEAs.
-2) The submodels obtained by ML-DAM can generate PF with good diversity.
-Both two figures indicate that the resultant non-dominated solutions constitute a wide spread of PF.
-3) The execution of ML-DAM is much faster than all the MOEAs.
-Note that ML-DAM considers 100 subproblems and it only takes less than a second for solving a subproblem.
+1) The submodels obtained by ML-AM (with $T$-step updates by MOTSP-50) exhibit an excellent generalization ability in coping with large-scale instances.
+Even with a small $T$, ML-AM is superior to most of its competitors, especially those classic MOEAs.
+2) The submodels obtained by ML-AM can generate PF with good diversity. \fref{fig:kroAB-EMO} illustrates that the resultant non-dominated solutions constitute a wide spread of PF.
+3) The running time of ML-AM (at the inference stage) is much faster than all the MOEAs.
+Note that ML-AM considers 100 subproblems and it only takes less than a second for solving a subproblem.